Audi RS6 review

 How good is Audi's 552bhp super estate?
 We test the RS6 Avant

-Now in its third generation, the A6-based model actually has a smaller engine than its predecessor, with the old 572bhp 5.0-litre V10 replaced by a 552bhp 4.0 V8.
-Yet despite the decrease in capacity and power, the new RS6 is faster than ever.
+Now in its third generation, the A6-based model actually has a smaller engine than its predecessor, with the old 572bhp 5.0-litre V10 replaced by a 4.0-litre V8 in the quest for greater efficiency.

 There’s so much performance on tap that it’s hard to use it on the road, while the Audi feels a little subdued in corners.
 There’s no shortage of grip and the upgraded air-suspension system provides rock-solid body control, but there’s not much feedback through the major controls.

 Choosing the Drive Select system’s sportiest mode sharpens the throttle and helps reduce understeer by engaging a more aggressive setting on the electronically controlled Sports rear diff, but it also adds too much weighting to the steering.
-Make no mistake, the four-wheel-drive Audi is devastatingly quick on twisting roads, particularly in the wet, but it’s not as agile as the Mercedes E63 Estate or as engaging as the Jaguar XFR-S Sportbrake.
+Make no mistake, the four-wheel-drive Audi is devastatingly quick on twisting roads, particularly in the wet, but it’s not as agile as the Mercedes-AMG E63 Estate or as engaging as the Jaguar XFR-S Sportbrake.

 Still, what the Audi lacks in driver involvement it makes up for with top-notch refinement.
-There’s virtually no wind noise on the motorway and in its comfort setting the air springs soak up bumps well – only deep potholes really ruffle the RS6.
+There’s virtually no wind noise on the motorway and in its comfort setting, the air springs soak up bumps well – only deep potholes really ruffle the RS6.